 Figure 1.
-Elevation map of Taklimakan Desert, and the location of the CDWL at MinFeng.
+Elevation map of Taklimakan Desert, and the location of the CDWL at Minfeng.

 2.2 CDWL measurements

 A CDWL conducted long-term stable detection experiments on the Taklamakan Desert, the process formation of ice crystal cloud was observed from 5 to 6 February, 2022.
 It is operated at an eye‐safe wavelength of 1.5 μm.
 The pulse energy of the laser is 130 μJ.
+The radial spatial resolution of the CDWL is 30 m.
+The sampling rate of the analog-to-digital converter (ADC) is 500 MS s−1.
 The key parameters are listed in Table 1.
 During the experiment, the lidar operates in a velocity azimuth display (VAD) scanning mode with a period of 1 minute.
 The elevation angle is fixed at 70°.
 The azimuth angle changes from 0° to 300° with a step of 12°.
+The carrier-to-noise ratio (CNR) directly reflects the data quality of Lidar.
+To ensure the reliability of the data, the CDWL data with a CNR less than -17 dB were filtered out.
+Banakh et al. (2017) described the calculation method and error analysis of turbulent kinetic energy dissipation rate (TKEDR) (Banakh et al., 2017).
+Li et al. (2023) introduced the inversion of backscattering coefficient (BSC) in detail (M Li et al., 2023).
+Wei et al. (2019) analyzed the error of wind speed and wind direction (Wei et al., 2019).
+Yuan et al. (2020) explained the calculation method of CNR (Yuan et al., 2020).
+The planetary boundary layer height (PBLH) is calculated by using the TKEDR method (Wang et al., 2021).